Showing posts with label Dundas Simson. Show all posts

 Izzy’s Bonegilla card does not say what he was to do in Tasmania.
 Ramunas Tarvydas, in his From Amber Coast to Apple Isle, fills in the missing information.
 Ramunas or Ray says that Izzy first picked apples in the Huon Valley in the southeast of Tasmania.
 When that work finished, the Commonwealth Employment service sent him to the northwest, to work for the Electrolytic Zinc Company at Rosebery.
 His working and living conditions, and his Baltic companions, are described in Jonas Mockunas’ recent entry in this blog.

-At some point Izzy moved to Melbourne and married Victorian-born Clara Edith Matthews, ten years his senior.
-He became a house painter.
+In Melbourne, Izidorius married Victorian-born Clara Edith Matthews, ten years his senior, and became a house painter.
 He is recorded as being an early donor to the Melbourne Lithuanian Club and a member of the Melbourne Lithuanian Catholic parish.

 Ann discovered a message online from Clara’s niece, Joy Spain, after she had posted the First Transport’s passenger list to the Immigrant Ships Transcribers’ Guild Website.
 Izzy was in a high-care nursing home and wanted to see a picture of the ship which brought him to Australia, so Joy took Ann to visit him there in 2012.
 Although Joy’s message said that Izzy was in reasonable health, he clearly was bedridden but pleased to see his ship again.